IgniteUI/igniteui-docfx/en/components/autocomplete.md

             closeAnimation: null,
             openAnimation: null,
             verticalDirection: VerticalAlignment.Top,
-            target: this.inputGroup.element.nativeElement
+            verticalStartPoint: VerticalAlignment.Top
         })
     };
 }
 ```

-> Note: The default positioning strategy is `AutoPositionStrategy` and drop down is opened according to the available space - by default below the input.
+> Note: The default positioning strategy is `AutoPositionStrategy` and drop down is opened according to the available space.

-> Note: When applying custom drop down settings, you need to explicitly set target, which is either the input or if the igxInput is used - the igxInputGroup component.
-The latter is needed in order for the drop down width to fix input group width.

 ## Application Scenarios
 ### Autocomplete with grouped items, placed inside Reactive From